 The judge issues a warrant for Marcos’s arrest.
 The police arrest him and bring him to court for a PVH.
 The judge revokes Marcos’s probationary sentence and orders him to do four months in jail, or the time the judge originally imposed but suspended.

-7. What are the best strategies to win a probation violation hearing?
+7. What are the best strategies to get a probation violation dismissed?

-Criminal defense lawyers use number of strategies to prevail at a PVH.
+Criminal defense lawyers use number of strategies to prevail at the hearing and thus get the probation violation dismissed.
 A few of these are to:

 - gather facts and evidence that show that the defendant did not violate any terms,